MitchMills/Dendron/notes/launch-school.back-end.rb110.lesson-01.md

   - Strings only contain one object, the string value
     - Individual characters of a string are not objects
     - Individual characters are just part of the object that contains the string value
+  - Strings behave like collections in many ways, and many string methods work similarly to (and often share names with) methods for true collections

 #### Array Element Reference
 - Arrays are lists of elements ordered by index
 - Elements can be any ruby object